CodenameTam/drumKit/README.md

 ## Current Challenges

-Within Javascript the arguments or parameters that are passed in a function is where my mind will need time to understand this part of Javascript.
+Within Javascript, the arguments or parameters that are passed in a function is where my mind will need time to understand this concept completely.
 However, I am able to observe code and eventually understand what part of the code connects to the other.
-With that being said, I will continue learning Javascript from the fundamentals in order to continue my development journey!
+With that being said, I will continue learning Javascript from the fundamentals within my development journey!

 Enjoy!